 The Gravity Forms multiple-choice fields are represented in the form of bar charts.
 Similarly to the reports described above, only the several most popular options are visualized and the rest are displayed under the “Other” section.
 The left axis of the chart indicates how many records corresponding to the selected option.

 Here is an example of a multi-select field where the users can select one or more languages that they speak.

-The Gravity Forms number fields is another field type that is detected by the Users Insights reports.
+The Gravity Forms number fields are another field type that is detected by the Users Insights reports.
 The number fields simply allow the users to submit a numeric value to the corresponding field.

-The Users Insights plugin uses bar charts to to visualize the numeric data.
+The Users Insights plugin uses bar charts to visualize the numeric data.
 For fields that accept a small range of values, each of the values will be visualized in a separate bar on the graph.
-However, in the cases of a wider ranges of submitted values, the report would automatically group the values into smaller ranges.
+However, in the cases of a wider range of submitted values, the report would automatically group the values into smaller ranges.

 The following section illustrates those two scenarios.
 In the first example, where the values range from 1 to 5, each value is represented in its own bar.
-On the second example though, the submitted values range from 10 to 109 and therefore are grouped into smaller ranges.
-The left axis indicates the number of records corresponding to each value and you can also hover each bar to see the exact number.
+In the second example though, the submitted values range from 10 to 109 and therefore are grouped into smaller ranges.
+The left axis indicates the number of records corresponding to each value and you can also hover over each bar to see the exact number.

 Other WordPress user reports

 Besides the Gravity Forms reports described above, Users Insights also includes other user-based reports.
-For example, the General reports section includes user reports, such as registered users over time or user location reports based on the Users Insights Geolocation module.
+For example, the General reports section includes user reports, such as user registration tracking (registered users over time), Gravity Forms views, or user location reports based on the Users Insights Geolocation module.
 Users Insights also includes reports for most of its 3rd party integrations, such as WooCommerce (automate sales reports, business reports etc.).
 To learn more about all of the available Users Insights reports, you can visit the Reports page.